Robbie Widlansky

-Robert Eric Widlansky (born November 6, 1984) is a former professional baseball outfielder who played internationally for the Israel national baseball team.
+Robert Eric Widlansky (born November 6, 1984) is an American former professional baseball outfielder who played internationally for the Israel national baseball team.

 In college, he won the Sun Belt Conference batting title his senior season, with a Florida Atlantic University (FAU) school-record .430 average.
 Widlansky was named the Sun Belt Player of the Year, and an NCAA All-American.

 Widlansky was drafted by the Baltimore Orioles in the 11th round of the 2007 MLB first-year player draft.
 With the Aberdeen IronBirds of the New York–Penn League, he broke the team record for most RBIs in a single month in July 2008, and was chosen to play in the 2008 New York–Penn League All-Star Game.
 In 2009 at Class A Advanced Frederick Keys he was named the Carolina League's Offensive Player of the Week three times, and the Player of the Month for August.
 Widlansky won the Carolina League batting title with a .340 batting average, and was named the Orioles' 27th-top prospect.

 In 2010–11, he played in the Australian Baseball League for the Perth Heat.
 In June 2012, he was voted Topps Eastern League Player of the Month while playing for the Bowie Baysox, in July he was an Eastern League Mid-Season All Star, and later that year he was named an MiLB.com Organization All-Star.
 In September 2012, Widlansky played on Team Israel in the qualifying round to the World Baseball Classic.

 Widlansky has played Triple A ball for the Orioles and the Los Angeles Angels of Anaheim.
 Through 2013, in his minor league career he had a .283 batting average with 271 runs, 141 doubles, 46 home runs, and 334 RBIs in 615 games.
 Widlansky served as an Assistant Baseball Coach at Florida Atlantic University for the 2014 – June 2015 season.